rahulsaidha/Software-Programing-in-C/doc/User_manual.md

   ```

 The results are shown on the screen.
 A log.csv file is created and this information can be plotted using a spreadsheet.
 Another option to generate plots is using a python script (show_results.py) provided with the software.
-If Python 3.7 is installed in your system call is typing:
+If Python 3.7 is installed in your system, call it typing:

  ```
  python show_results.py